reelyactive/hlc-server/README.md

 HLC: Hyperlocal Context for the IoT
 -----------------------------------

 How can computers understand the context of what's happening in a space?
 First and foremost, they need a digital representation of everything and everyone that is present.
 Hyperlocal context is a digital snapshot of a physical space and its contents.
-It combines the concepts of identification, location and time.  _Read more at:_ [context.reelyactive.com](http://context.reelyactive.com/context.html)
+It combines the concepts of identification, location and time.
+Learn more at: [context.reelyactive.com](http://context.reelyactive.com/context.html)

 __In the scheme of Things (pun intended)__